TeodorUngureanu/backgammon/README.md

 - On your turn, enter the starting position (1–24) for each die roll when prompted.
 - The board is redrawn after every move so you can track stone positions, the bar, and borne-off stones.
 - The game ends automatically once one side bears off all of their stones.

-## License

-This project was created for educational purposes as part of an Artificial Intelligence course during my Bachelor's degree studies.